 Drafting Arbitration Clauses in IP Agreements

 When drafting dispute resolution provisions, parties would do well to keep in mind the maxim ‘an ounce of prevention is worth a pound of cure’.
-Clear and thoughtful drafting helps to ensure the parties’ chosen method (or methods) for resolving disputes will function as the parties intended, is effective and maximises the likelihood that any disputes will be resolved in a timely and cost-effective manner.
+Clear and thoughtful drafting helps to ensure the parties’ chosen method (or methods) for resolving disputes will function as the parties intended, be effective and maximise the likelihood that any disputes will be resolved in a timely and cost-effective manner.
 Poor or imprecise drafting risks the opposite because it invites arguments over the scope and operation of provisions and diverts resources away from resolving the merits of the disputes these provisions were supposed to settle.

 The same drafting principles that underpin well-drafted dispute resolution clauses in other types of agreements are equally applicable in IP agreements.
 In addition, however, there are a number of unique factors that parties should also consider, including the fundamental question of whether disputes involving IP rights should be excluded from arbitration altogether.
 This chapter discusses those factors and how they may influence the ways in which parties approach structuring and drafting dispute resolution provisions in IP agreements.

 Frequently described as a creature of contract, arbitration requires that parties consent to resolving their disputes through arbitration.
 The essential elements of a valid agreement to arbitrate are simple.
-As reflected in Article II(1) of the Convention on the Recognition and Enforcement of Foreign Arbitral Awards (the New York Convention) and most national laws, the parties must agree to arbitrate and the arbitration agreement must be in writing and must concern a subject matter capable of settlement by arbitration.
+As reflected in Article II(1) of the Convention on the Recognition and Enforcement of Foreign Arbitral Awards (the New York Convention) and most national laws, the parties must agree to arbitrate, and the arbitration agreement must be in writing and must concern a subject matter capable of settlement by arbitration.

 In IP agreements, the writing requirement should be easily met because we are speaking of written commercial agreements.
-The arbitrability requirement, however, can become more complex depending on what the parties have agreed to submit to arbitration, as certain types of IP disputes (e.g., patent invalidity and infringement) may be arbitrable in one country but not another.
-Thus, the validity of the agreement to arbitrate may turn on the seat, or legal place of arbitration, and the place where enforcement of the award will be sought.
+The arbitrability requirement, however, can become more complex depending on what the parties have agreed to submit to arbitration, as certain types of IP disputes (e.g., patent invalidity and infringement) may be arbitrable in one country but not another; therefore, the validity of the agreement to arbitrate may turn on the seat, or legal place of arbitration, and the place where enforcement of the award will be sought.
 Both subjects are discussed further below.

 The scope of the arbitration clause or its ‘charging language’ answers the questions of who is bound to arbitrate and what they agreed to arbitrate.
 Careful drafting is therefore critical to ensure that the clause clearly reflects the parties’ intent.